spanner/radiant-mobile-extension/README.md

 # Mobile

-This very simple extension allows you to offer a mobile version of your radiant site.
+This very simple extension allows you to offer a cache-friendly mobile version of your radiant site.

 ## Basic usage